 To be admitted to the MC program, applicants must have:

 * The undergraduate degree must be conferred prior to the application deadline.
 Official, sealed transcripts including the date of degree deferral must be received by the program office on or before the application deadline.
+Canadian degrees must be granted by institutions that are members of Universities Canada or are provincially authorized to grant university degrees.
+U.S. degrees must be granted by institutions that are regionally accredited.

 ** These courses must be at the second-year undergraduate level or above, and must be completed by the application deadline.
 An official, sealed transcript stating final course grades must also be date stamped by the application deadline.